 Note on What’s Included / Excluded

 The numbers discussed in this post include most of my brokerage accounts, bank accounts, and retirement accounts.
 They do not include all of my wife’s accounts, just our joint accounts.
 Over time, we have moved to handle most of our family finances centrally, but we still maintain our personal bank accounts separately, so cash amounts held by my wife are not reflected here nor are her retirement amounts and her taxable investments.
-I’ve also excluded our three sons’ 529 plans which we contribute to regularly to each month.
+I’ve also excluded our three sons’ 529 plans which we contribute regularly to each month.

-I’ve excluded our primary residence as well as any angel/LP investments and real estate partnership investments to keep things simpler.
+I’ve excluded our physical real estate holdings as well as any angel/LP investments and real estate partnership investments to keep things simpler.
 This snapshot also excludes the value of my stake in Barrel Holdings, which includes ownership interests in Barrel, Vaulted Oak, BX Studio, and Bolster as well as any cash held at the company level.
 And this also excludes stocks purchased for the Barrel Partners Fund, in which we buy stocks of software companies that we pay to use at Barrel, as well as my joint brokerage account with Sei-Wook, which we’ve had for 10+ years with investments in various public companies.

 Snapshot & Performance